rhymezip/TerminalMessenger/README.md

 > **"Speed, Privacy, and the Power of Terminal."**

-Terminal Messenger is a minimalist, ultra-secure, and end-to-end encrypted (AES-256) messaging platform.
-It is designed to keep your conversations private, ensuring that even if someone intercepts the database, they see nothing but gibberish.
+Terminal Messenger is a minimalist, ultra-secure, and end-to-end encrypted (E2EE) messaging platform.
+Built for power users who value privacy, it ensures that your conversations remain invisible to everyone—including database administrators.

 ---

 ## 🚀 Key Features

-* **🛡️ End-to-End Encryption:** Messages are encrypted with **AES-256** before they even leave your computer.
-* **🕵️ Full Anonymity:** Usernames are masked using SHA-256.
-No one knows who is talking to whom.
+* **🛡️ AES-256 Encryption:** Industry-standard Fernet (AES-256) encryption applied locally on your machine.
+* **🕵️ Identity Masking:** Usernames are transformed into 12-character hex strings using SHA-256 salting, making metadata analysis impossible.
+* **💾 Cloud Persistence:**Messages are stored in a secure Firebase Realtime Database.
+They stay there until you decide to change the tunnel.
+* **🔔 Audible Bell (Notification):**Integrated terminal bell (\a) triggers a "Beep" sound when a new message arrives from your partner.
-* **🎨 Terminal Aesthetics:** A rich, bold, and colorful CLI interface designed for power users.
+* **🎨 Terminal Aesthetics:** A beautiful, color-coded interface designed with the rich library for maximum readability.
 * **💻 Cross-Platform:** Fully compatible with Windows, macOS, and Linux.
-* **⚡ Zero-Config:** The program automatically detects and installs missing dependencies.
+* **⚡ Auto-Dependency Engine:** The "Rhyme Engine" automatically detects and installs requests, rich, and cryptography libraries upon launch.
 * **🔒 Zero-Knowledge Policy:** No readable logs or data are ever stored on the server side.

 ---